jlittle22/learn-programming/web.md

 - Clients

 ### Servers & URLs
 A [server](https://en.wikipedia.org/wiki/Web_server) is, simply put, a computer responsible for *serving* Web content.
-In reality, the precise definition is more complex, but for the purposes of basic tehcnical discussion, this one is suffciient.
+In reality, the precise definition is more complex, but for the purposes of basic technical discussion, this one is sufficient.
 Web servers send and receive data over HTTP(S).

 The resources a server serves are identified by [uniform resource locators](https://en.wikipedia.org/wiki/URL) (i.e. URLs).
 A URL's *basic* structure will look familiar:
 ```